sajidahmed21/Poppin/deliverables/product.md

 Our product is solely a mobile application, as the nature of our application (social, community based, quick & easy, "the moment") works well with the mobile platform.
-From a purely practical standpoint, especially for this course, by limiting our scope, we manage our goals, and keep our vision realistic and focused.
+From a purely practical standpoint, especially for this course, we will be limiting our scope, goals, and will keep our vision realistic and focused.